-PART B — HOW TO OPEN A VOLT SAVE
+PART B — HOW TO OPEN A VOLT ACCOUNT

-You can open a Volt Save with us by registering in the Volt app.
-You can only hold one account initially.
+You can open a Volt Save and Spend with us by registering in the Volt App.
+You can only hold one of each account initially.

-If you apply for a Volt Save through a third party rather than directly through Volt, we may pay that third party a commission or share revenue with them.
+If you apply for a Volt Account through a third party rather than directly through Volt, we may pay that third party a commission or share revenue with them.

-You must not use a Volt Save for business purposes.
+You must not use a Volt Account for business purposes.

 We collect information from you to help us ensure: